 Asylum for Aged, Worthy and Decayed Freemasons

-If you have wondered around the streets near East Croydon, you will have stumbled upon Freemasons Road and the large and imposing red brick Victorian building that sits next to the main railway line to East Croydon.
+If you have wandered around the streets near East Croydon, you will have stumbled upon Freemasons Road and the large and imposing red brick Victorian building that sits next to the main railway line to East Croydon.

 In 1831 that the idea of an Asylum for Worthy, Aged, and Decayed Freemasons was first proposed.
 Once funds were raised and a site identified, the official opening took place in August 1850 under the auspices of the Royal Masonic Benevolent Institution “with great ceremony”.
 The building had 40 rooms for elderly Freemasons.